Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 We can use this as learning SVM and it corresponds to infinite dimensional feature mapping $\phi$.
 It also shows that it is impossible to calculate infinite dimensional mapping but we can use Kernel instead.

-Next, we are insterested in telling if a Kernel is valid or not.
+Next, we are interested in telling if a Kernel is valid or not.

 We define **Kernel Matrix** as $K_{ij} = K(x^{(i)},x^{(j)})$ for m points(i.e. K is m-by-m).
 Now, if K is valid, it means: